MLizano/Playwright_demo_JS/README.md

 # Playwright_demo_JS

-just a demo/practice for a selenium project with javascript
+just a demo/practice for a playwright project with javascript